arunofhyd/TimeBuddy/README.md

-⏰ TimeBuddy: A Simple, Client-Side Time Tracker TimeBuddy is a lightweight and intuitive time tracking tool built with vanilla HTML, CSS, and JavaScript.
-With no backend required, you can just open index.html and start logging your activities immediately.
-It's designed for anyone who wants a straightforward way to track their time without the complexity of larger applications.
+# ⏰ TimeBuddy: A Simple, Client-Side Time Tracker

+TimeBuddy is a lightweight and intuitive time tracking tool built with vanilla HTML, CSS, and JavaScript.
+With no backend required, you can just open `index.html` and start logging your activities immediately.
+It's perfect for anyone who wants a straightforward way to track their time without the complexity of larger apps.

+---

-✨ Features
+### ✨ Features

+- 🔔 **Hourly Prompts**
-🔔 Hourly Prompts: Get desktop notifications every hour to log your time, ensuring you never forget.
+  Get desktop notifications every hour to log your time, so you never forget.

+- 🗓️ **Dual Views**
-🗓️ Dual Views: Seamlessly switch between a full Month View for a high-level overview and a detailed Day View for managing specific time slots.
+  Switch between a full **Month View** for a high-level overview and a detailed **Day View** for managing time slots.

+- ✏️ **Effortless Editing**
-✏️ Effortless Editing: Edit activities inline and reorder them with a simple drag-and-drop interface.
+  Edit activities inline and reorder them with simple drag-and-drop.

+- 🔄 **Data Portability**
-🔄 Data Portability: Easily import and export your activity logs as CSV files for backup or analysis.
+  Import/export logs as CSV files for easy backup or analysis.

+- 📱 **Fully Responsive**
-📱 Fully Responsive: The layout works beautifully on both desktop and mobile devices.
+  Works beautifully on both desktop and mobile browsers.

-✅ Zero Dependencies: Runs 100% in your browser using Local Storage, keeping your data private and on your machine.
+- ✅ **Zero Dependencies**
+  100% client-side.
+Your data stays private, stored locally in your browser.

+---

-🚀 Getting Started
+### 🚀 Getting Started
-Getting started with TimeBuddy is incredibly simple:

-Clone or download this repository.
+1. Clone or download this repository.

-Open the index.html file in your favorite web browser.
+2. Open the `index.html` file in your web browser.

-You're all set!
-Start tracking your time.
+3. Start tracking your time—no setup required!

+---

-🛠️ Tech Stack
+### 🛠️ Tech Stack

-This project is built with a focus on simplicity and performance, using only core web technologies:
+Built with simplicity and performance in mind using core web technologies:

-HTML
+- HTML

-Tailwind CSS
+- Tailwind CSS

-Vanilla JavaScript
+- Vanilla JavaScript